jaron780/RconTool/README.md

 Mobile app can be found on the google play store or by clicking the Download app button in the RconTool to pull up the store page.

 # How to export config from desktop to mobile:

--click File -> Generate App Config
+- click File -> Generate App Config
--Copy The entire code that is generated
+- Copy The entire code that is generated
--Email this code to yourself
+- Email this code to yourself
--Open the email from the android phone and copy paste that into the import section of the app
+- Open the email from the android phone and copy paste that into the import section of the app

 Created by Jaron